How to Get Into the Wake Forest School of Medicine: Requirements and Strategies

 Wake Forest School of Medicine scholarships and tuition

 While this cost is high, Wake Forest Medical School offers approximately 250 institutional scholarships to its medical students each year, based on financial need and merit.
-A listing of Wake Forest’s endowed scholarships can be found on page 24 of the Financial Aid Handbook.
+Wake Forest also offers endowed scholarships. most of which were created in honor of an alumnus or alumna.
 About 79 percent of students receive either federal or institutional aid.

 ----